cysouw/diathesis/text/c07_reflexive.md

 Table: German reflexive pronouns {#tbl:reflexive-pronouns}

-The difference between a dative and an accusative reflexive pronoun is only visible in the 1st and 2nd person singular.
-The accusative *sich* is much more common than the dative *sich*.
+In contrast, the difference between a dative and an accusative reflexive pronoun is only visible in the 1st and 2nd person singular, so to show the case marking I will use examples with such subjects.
+In general, the accusative *sich* is much more common than the dative *sich*.
 There seems to be a very strong tendency (though not without exceptions) for the dative reflexive pronoun only to be possible when there is a further accusative argument present in the sentence.
 Further, the dative reflexive pronoun does not occur in any of the diatheses discussed in this chapter.
 All non-self-inflicting uses of *sich* are in the accusative.

 ### Coreference always with nominative